jurgob/jurgo-boemo-blog/content/blog/node-server-upload-images-minio/index.md

 ### Important npm scripts

 - **npm run dev:** this will spin up both the nodejs server and the docker compose.
-Is gonna be the only think you need to run to make the server work.
+Is gonna be the only thing you need to run to make the server work.

 ## Setting up the server dependencies with docker compose